 Airborne (inhalable) particles can be generated from coughs and sneezes.

 Coughs and sneezes produce both large droplets and smaller airborne particles.
-The smaller particles remain suspended in air for longer periods and can be inhaled.
+The smaller particles remain suspended in air for longer periods than the large droplets, and can be inhaled.
 The large droplets can also evaporate quickly to form additional inhalable particles.
 As the distance from the person coughing or sneezing increases, the risk of infection from airborne exposure is reduced; but it can still be a concern in smaller, enclosed areas, especially where there is limited ventilation.
-As the number of infected people in a room increases, the risk of infection can increase.
+As the number of infected people in a room increases, the risk of infection also increases.

 Reducing the Risk of COVID-19 Transmission: Hierarchy of Controls

 To reduce the risk of the COVID-19 virus spreading through droplets in the air, it is necessary to implement protocols to protect against the identified risks.
 Different protocols offer different levels of protection.
 Wherever possible, the protocol that offers the highest level of protection should be used.
 Second, third, or fourth level protocols may be considered if the first level is not practicable.
 In some cases, more than one level of protection may be needed to deal with a risk — for example, physical distancing and mask wearing.
 WorkSafeBC has described the following examples of the “hierarchy of controls”:

 Elimination involves removing the risk of exposure entirely from the workplace.
 For example, policies and procedures can be implemented to limit the number of people in the workplace at any one time and to keep workers at least 2 metres (6 feet) from co-workers, clients, and others.

 Engineering controls involve making physical changes in the workplace.
 For example, if you cannot always maintain physical distancing, barriers such as plexiglass can be installed to separate people.